w3c/wg-effectiveness/process.md

 If only a part of a W3C Recommendation needs to be obsoleted, superceded or rescinded then the document must go through the [Revised Recommendation](#revised-recommendation-edited-and-amended-recommendations) process.

 # Member Submissions
 Members can make document submissions to the W3C.
 These documents usually detail a technology or other ideas applicable to the Web.
-These documents have been developed outside the W3C, so they have not gone through the W3C [Recommendation Track](#w3c-recommenation-technical-report-flow-the-recommendation-track) and are not [W3C Recommendations](#w3c-recommendation).
-They can become a basis of future work, but there is no guarentee of this.
+These documents have been developed outside the W3C, so they have not gone through the W3C [Recommendation Track](#w3c-recommendation-technical-report-flow-the-recommendation-track) and are not [W3C Recommendations](#w3c-recommendation).
+They can become a basis of future work, but there is no guarantee of this.

-Member Submissions are a good way to build support for new work proposals for an upcoming Working Group; if a Working Group already exists it is preferable that technology is contributed through the Working Group as normal and follows the [Recommendation Track](#w3c-recommenation-technical-report-flow-the-recommendation-track) rather than as a Member Submission.
+Member Submissions are a good way to build support for new work proposals for an upcoming Working Group; if a Working Group already exists it is preferable that technology is contributed through the Working Group as normal and follows the [Recommendation Track](#w3c-recommendation-technical-report-flow-the-recommendation-track) rather than as a Member Submission.

 Only one member makes a Member Submission, even if more than one member worked on the original documents.
 Strict processes are involved in making a Member Submission, please see the W3C Process Document on [Information Required in a Submission Request](https://www.w3.org/Consortium/Process/#SubmissionReqs) and [Submitter Rights](https://www.w3.org/Consortium/Process/#SubmissionRights).